ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Guided Tour only shows when not completed or explicitly cancelled.
 - Given I am on a map page
-- When I haven't completed the Guided Tour
+- When I have not completed the Guided Tour
 - Then I can interrupt the Tour at any time and come back later
 - Actual Result:
 - Test Result: